stepleton/bootloader/README.md

   appear to the right of the dialog box's hourglass icon and overwrite each other as each new sector is loaded.
-Disks that use the bootloader can use this facility to display loading progress messages to the user---bearing in mind that only the boot ROM can only show the ASCII characters A-Z, 0-9, and -./? (along with a blank, which corresponds to ASCII $20, or "space").
+Disks that use the bootloader can use this facility to display loading progress messages to the user---bearing in mind that the boot ROM can only show the ASCII characters A-Z, 0-9, and -./? (along with a blank, which corresponds to ASCII $20, or "space").
 All other characters render as a white question mark on a black box.